lakshmi-sathi/avsdpll_1v8/README.md

 <b> Pre-Layout: </b> <br>

-Frequency Obtained for 5Mhz input: 40MHz
+Frequency Obtained for 5Mhz input: 40MHz <br>
 Frequency Obtained for 12.5Mhz input: 100MHz

 Duty Cycle obtained: 46% at 40MHz and 40.6% at 100MHz